SeedCore governs the exact moment AI-visible intent is allowed to become trusted business or physical reality.

 What SeedCore enforces before and after action.

-The runtime is designed to harden authority, minimize blast radius, and make high-stakes operations verifiable.
+The runtime is designed to harden authority, minimize blast radius, and make custody-sensitive operations independently verifiable.

 Deterministic Policy Decisions